'Words can't explain who he was' | Mother of DC teen killed at block party mourns

 The only unfortunate certainty is Christopher is gone, and her heart is broken.
 “Words can’t explain who he was,” added Brown.

+“I won’t blame the police for allowing this to happen I blame the individuals who made a decision to have an activity in excess of the mayor's directive regarding social distancing and kind of keeping the coronavirus transmission down.
+The police can only do but so much," ANC Commissioner 7B01 Patricia Howard – Chittams said.

+Over 20 responding units arrived at the scene, including paramedics, ambulances and emergency supervisors.

-DC Police said they are looking for multiple suspects.
-At this time, no details were released on a description of said suspects.
+D.C. police said they are looking for multiple shooters.
+At this time, no details were released on a description of the suspects.